turtlebot/turtlebot4-user-manual/tutorials/navigation.md

 ros2 launch turtlebot4_ignition_bringup ignition.launch.py nav2:=true slam:=off localization:=true
 ```

+Once the Gazebo window loads, ensure to press the "Play" button to start the simulation.

 This will launch the simulation in the default `depot` world and will use the existing `depot.yaml` file for the map.
 If you are using a custom world you will need to build the [turtlebot4_simulator package](../software/turtlebot4_simulator.md#source-installation) from source and place your world file [alongside the others](https://github.com/turtlebot/turtlebot4_simulator/tree/galactic/turtlebot4_ignition_bringup/worlds).
 You will then need to create a map for it and pass both the world name and the map file path in as launch arguments.

 For example: